AnduroProject/coordinate-lib-js/README.md

 - Standardized, using [prettier](https://github.com/prettier/prettier) and Node `Buffer`'s throughout, and
 - Friendly, with a strong and helpful community, ready to answer questions.

-## Documentation
-Presently,  we do not have any formal documentation other than our [examples](#examples), please [ask for help](https://github.com/bitcoinjs/bitcoinjs-lib/issues/new) if our examples aren't enough to guide you.

-You can find a [Web UI](https://bitcoincore.tech/apps/bitcoinjs-ui/index.html) that covers most of the `psbt.ts`, `transaction.ts` and `p2*.ts` APIs [here](https://bitcoincore.tech/apps/bitcoinjs-ui/index.html).

 ## How can I contact the developers outside of Github?
 **Most of the time, this is not appropriate.
 Creating issues and pull requests in the open will help others with similar issues, so please try to use public issues and pull requests for communication.**

 That said, sometimes developers might be open to taking things off the record (ie. You want to share code that you don't want public to get help with it).
 In that case, please negotiate on the public issues as to where you will contact.

-We have created public rooms on IRC (`#bitcoinjs` on `libera.chat`) and Matrix (`#bitcoinjs-dev:matrix.org`).
+We have created public rooms on IRC (`#coordinatejs` on `libera.chat`) and Matrix (`#coordinatejs-dev:matrix.org`).
 These two channels have been joined together in a Matrix "Space" which has the Matrix room AND an IRC bridge room that can converse with the IRC room.
-The "Space" is `#bitcoinjs-space:matrix.org`.
+The "Space" is `#coordinatejs-space:matrix.org`.

 Matrix and IRC both have functions for direct messaging, but IRC is not end to end encrypted, so Matrix is recommended for most communication.
 The official Matrix client maintained by the Matrix core team is called "Element" and can be downloaded here: https://element.io/download (Account creation is free on the matrix.org server, which is the default setting for Element.)